solana-developers/cu_optimizations/readme.md

 }
 ```

+## 4 PDAs
-4. Depending on the seeds find_program_address can use multiple loops and become very expensive.
+Depending on the seeds find_program_address can use multiple loops and become very expensive.
 You can save the bump in an account or pass it in from the client to remove this overhead:

 ```rust
 pub fn pdas(ctx: Context<PdaAccounts>) -> Result<()> {